NYC gunman bought his rifle from his boss in Las Vegas

 As investigators worked in both New York and Las Vegas, one of the victims, real estate firm worker Julia Hyman, was buried after a packed, emotional Wednesday service at a Manhattan synagogue.

-Her uncle, Rob Pittman, said the 27-year-old Bronx native lived “with wide open eyes” and “courage and conviction."
+Her uncle, Rob Pittman, said the 27-year-old lived “with wide open eyes” and “courage and conviction."

 Hyman had worked since November at Rudin Management, which owns the building and has offices on the 33rd floor.
 A 2020 graduate of Cornell University, she had been the captain of Riverdale Country School's soccer, swimming and lacrosse teams in her senior year, school officials said.

 Relatives and colleagues of another victim, security guard Aland Etienne, remembered him at a gathering at his union's office.
-The unarmed Etienne was shot as he manned the lobby security desk.
+The unarmed Etienne, who leaves a wife and two children, was shot as he manned the lobby security desk.

 “We lost a hero,” younger brother Smith Etienne said.
 “He didn’t wear no cape.
 Had no fancy gear.
 He wore a security officer’s uniform.”